A Siletz History

 By: Lionel Youst

 (Annie was a major contributor to the bulk of information known about both Hanis and Miluk dialects of the Coos Language.
 She was half Coos and spoke both dialects of Coos Language fluently.
 She was an expert storyteller, and knew much about traditional Coos culture.
-She lived at the Yachats sub-Agency of the Siletz Reservation in the early days, and married a full blooded Alsea man [Andrew Jackson].
-They lived at Siletz Agency for a few years after the Yachats sub-Agency was closed, her husband was a Siletz Tribal Policeman.
-Eventually, she moved back to the Coos Bay country with her and Andrew's daughter, re-married a Norwegian man, and lived out her later years in Coos homelands.)
+She lived at the Yachats Sub-Agency of the Siletz Reservation in the early days, and married a full blooded Alsea man [Andrew Jackson].
+They lived at Siletz Agency for a few years after the Yachats Sub-Agency was closed, her husband was a Siletz Tribal Policeman.
+Eventually, she moved back to the Coos Bay country with her and Andrew’s daughter Nellie (Jackson) Aason, re-married, and lived out her later years in Coos Bay area.
+Her descendants are enrolled Siletz members.

 By: Lionel Youst and William Seaburg